sictweb/bti425-2020/graded-work/assign2.md

 * all courses in the BSD program in the Winter 2019 term
 * all courses in the CPA program in the Winter 2019 term

 Doing this will enable a smaller result set to be delivered to the requestor.
+How should this be coded?

 Recently, you were introduced to the "get some, filtered" Mongoose query.
 You learned that you can pass a JavaScript object to the `find()` method; the object has name-value pairs that represent the filter criteria.
 For example, your code will end up looking something like this:
 ```js